 14. Hop on a Vineyard Tour

-Today, the vineyards around Paihia produce some of the most renowned varieties of wines in the word.
+Today, the vineyards around Paihia produce some of the most renowned varieties of wines in the world.
 The perfect sub-Mediterranean weather, soil, and variation in micro-climates of the countryside around the Bay of Islands provides the right conditions to cultivate new varieties of grapes.

 On a wine tour, you’ll visit the best local boutique and award-winning winemakers.
 What’s more, most vineyards are family-run businesses and practice sustainable growing methods.

-There are quite a few tour operators who organize wine tasting trips from Paihia.
+There are quite a few tour operators who organize wine-tasting trips from Paihia.
 Each one varies from small bus tours to customised individual tours in private luxury cars.
 There’s something to meet all your requirements.

 Do Something Different

 15. Take on the Ultimate Challenge – Skydive in Paihia

 Long stretches of golden sandy beaches, lush rainforests and the clear turquoise water of the region – where better to skydive?